marcodeangelis/intervals/README.md

 ```
 If you don't have a Github account, just click on the code green button, and hit Download.
 This will zip and download the code in your designated downloads folder.
 ```

+Then, open a code editor in the cloned or downloaded folder.

 ## Dependencies